eric8979/mini-project/busStats/README.md

 * Only of Seoul +around area included.

+⚠️ This mini project is for practicing file modification and data formatting.

 ## Folder Description

 * zipData/ : Raw bus stats data to show what data was used in this project.
 Don't need to download this dir.